mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 it does one full circle.
 This way, when plotting the reception power, the time can be directly mapped to the angle.

-.. note:: The destination host starts at 90 degrees off the main lobe axis, so the main lobe is more apparent on the reception power plot.

 The visualizer is set to display antenna lobes in ``source`` (the :par:`displayRadios` is the master switch in :ned:`RadioVisualizer`, so it needs to be set to ``true``), and active data links (indicating successfully received